JemRF/RF-Documentation/pages/monitoring/pepintroduction.md

 If you do not have an account and want one, [Click Here To create and account](pepregistration.html).

 Once logged the PrivateEyePi (PEP) Dashboard is the center of all activity.
+From the dashboard you can monitor the status of sensors and view temperature and humidity readings in real time from The Internet.

+### Dashboard
 {% include image.html file="pep-dashboard.png" alt="PEP Alarms and Logs"%}

 On the left side is the menu icon.
 Clicking on the Menu Icon presents this list of options:
 {% include image.html file="pepdashboardmenu.png" alt="PEP Alarms and Logs"%}

+### Data analysis (Analytics)
+PrivateEyePi Analytics provides you an historical view of information.
+You can see trends using our daily, hourly and detailed data views.
 The Analytics tab show the received data by date and by sensor:
 {% include image.html file="pepanalytics.png" alt="PEP Alarms and Logs"%}

+### Settings
+{% include image.html file="pepsettings.png" alt="PEP Alarms and Logs"%}

+### Sensor List
+{% include image.html file="pepesensors.png" alt="PEP Alarms and Logs"%}

+### Alarm Zones
+{% include image.html file="pepalarmzones.png" alt="PEP Alarms and Logs"%}

+### Rules (Automation)
+Using our sophisticated rules engine you can create rules that are processed in real time to create alerts tailored to your needs.
+You use parameters like sensor values, time of day, days of week, alarm activated/deactivated to define rules specific to individual sensors.
+The rules can alert you to specific events like a door being opened, motion being detected or temperature or humidity reaching a threshold.
+You can also use the rules to determine if something hasn't happened.
+For example you may want to know if no motion has been detected for a time period (popular for monitoring the elderly).
+Or you may want to know if your garage door was not closed.
+You can also apply a delay setting to a rule that will only trigger after the rule if valid for a period of time (e.g. garage door open for more than 5 minutes).
+This is also useful for monitoring the temperature of your house or a fridge where you only want to be alerted after a sustained temperature drop or increase.

+{% include image.html file="peprules.png" alt="PEP Alarms and Logs"%}

+{% include image.html file="pepautomedit.png" alt="PEP Alarms and Logs"%}